 Smed is one of the coolest people I have ever met (and I meet a lot of people).
 She was born and raised in Denmark and moved to the United States in 2013 to study fashion design at the Art Institute of Indianapolis.
 Because fashion design is not a common college major in Denmark, Smed looked to opportunities abroad to pursue her love of fashion.

-“I make clothing inspired by athletics,” Smed said.
+“I make antler wedding rings for men and clothing inspired by athletics,” Smed said.
 “My designs aren’t sportswear, but sportswear inspired.”

 After graduation, Smed accepted a position at LegendBorne Sportswear.
 Her responsibilities entail everything from production management to customer service and quality control.
 She travels all over the country for her job and loves that every day gives her a chance to learn something new.